kaushiksooradambusa/sample.microservices.12factorapp/README.md

 12. keeps one-off admin scripts with the application, to ensure the admin scripts run with the same environment as the application itself.

-This sample contains an example for a Twelve-Factor Application that can be run on WAS Liberty and Bluemix.
+This sample contains a Twelve-Factor Application that can be run on WAS Liberty and Bluemix.

 * Building and running this sample: